sysrpl/Lazarus.AppExplore/README.md

 # Lazarus.AppExplore
-A Lazarus utility to browse the hierarchy of the IDE or you applications
+A Lazarus utility to browse the hierarchy of the IDE or your applications